mir-group/nequip/docs/api/data_stats.rst

 .. autofunction:: nequip.data.CommonDataStatisticsManager

+The following can be used for energy-only datasets (without forces):

+.. autofunction:: nequip.data.EnergyOnlyDataStatisticsManager

 For users who seek to configure their own custom dataset statistics, the following API is offered.

 As an example, we show how one can configure the full :class:`~nequip.data.DataStatisticsManager` to have behavior equivalent to using